dribdat/design/Whitepaper/README.md

 Before the event begins it is possible to *Share a challenge*, which can be organised by *Category*.
 People who are interested in it can approach the initiator in person, via contact channels, or just *Follow* the challenge.
 Once the event has started, you can form a team by clicking the *Join* button, taking over a challenge and boosting it, or selecting *Start project* to begin afresh when open challenges are permitted.
 The dribdat dashboard helps to keep track of remaining time for your all your registered teams.

-Challenges, and the projects that result from them, feature a large embedded frame at the top which can be connected to any Web-based tool.
+The Challenges, and Projects that result from them, feature a large embedded frame at the top which can be connected to any Web-based tool.
 These are typically used to place a form for collecting data, a prototyping tool for iterating on designs, a data science notebook, or slide presentation.
+You can find visuals of all the elements above in the [User handbook](https://github.com/dribdat/dribdat/blob/main/docs/USAGE.md).

 Only one tool can be in focus at a time, keeping participants on board as their projects pass through stages.
 When setting up an event, it is possible to recommend and preset a range of tools, making it easy to guide all your teams through a process of collecting ideas, refining designs, etc. This is something that we have found particularly helpful in a classroom setting.
 We hope that dribdat can also boost your sessions, by making the most of co-creation with the right toolbox.
 Join our community to share tips and workflows.